influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/cluster/get.md

 ---
 title: influxctl cluster get
 description: >
-  The `influxctl cluster get` command returns information about an InfluxDB Cloud Dedicated cluster.
+  The `influxctl cluster get` command returns information about an InfluxDB cluster.
 menu:
   influxdb_clustered:
     parent: influxctl cluster
 weight: 301
 ---

-The `influxctl cluster get` command returns information about an InfluxDB Cloud Dedicated cluster.
+The `influxctl cluster get` command returns information about an InfluxDB cluster.

 The `--format` option lets you print the output in other formats.
 By default, the 'table' format is used, but the 'json' format is